The most recognized form of oral surgery is tooth extraction. Tooth extraction may be necessary for various reasons, including:

-*Fairfax OMFS in Reston VA is the Oral Surgery office we refer our patient to.
+*Fairfax OMFS in Reston VA is the Oral Surgery office we refer our patients to.

-(3) Have 1 (or all) of the wisdom teeth removed by our general dentists with local anesthesia / light sedation.
+(3) Have one (or all) of the wisdom teeth removed by our general dentists with local anesthesia / light sedation.

-(1) Before the age of 16yo the root tips are still soft follicle material, as opposed to hard calcified root tips that can injure the main nerve.
+(1) Before the age of 16, the root tips are still soft follicle material, as opposed to hard calcified root tips that can injure the main nerve.

-(3) It is obvious that doing surgery young is better because patients are more healthy and they heal faster.
+(3) It is obvious that doing surgery young is better because patients are healthier and they heal faster.

-(4) The sooner you remove the wisdom teeth directly correlates with the amount of flexibility he dentist will have.
+(4) The sooner you remove the wisdom teeth directly correlates with the amount of flexibility the dentist will have during the procedure.

 *If you come with pulpal caries on the tooth, then the dentist is forced to go after broken root tips.

 *However, if you come with no caries (or minimal superficial caries) then the dentist can ignore a broken root tip.
-This is one of the main benefits for removal of wisdom teeth while they are healthy.
+This is one of the main benefits of the removal of wisdom teeth while they are healthy.

-(5) Removal of wisdom teeth in older age is much more dangerous (and complicated) then during adult years.
+(5) Removal of wisdom teeth in older age is much more dangerous (and complicated) than during adolescent years.

-*Patient would have normal overall health and normal bone density in adult years.
+*Patient would have normal overall health and normal bone density/mineralization in adolescent years.

 * In elderly patients, the palatal shelf of alveolar bone thins to be replaced by a fat pad.
-This also makes wisdom tooth removal much more complicated and risky during advanced age.
-Thus, Dr. Ali always recommends that people remove their wisdom teeth while they are still young and healthy.
+This also makes wisdom tooth removal much more complicated and riskier during advanced age.
+Thus, our doctors usually recommend that people remove their wisdom teeth while they are still young and healthy.

 (2) Common problems with wisdom teeth:

-*Wisdom teeth get more caries then other teeth due to heavy usage and inadequate hygiene which leads to a large problem with occlusal and interproximal caries (aka dental infection).
+*Wisdom teeth get more caries than other teeth due to heavy usage and inadequate hygiene which leads to a large problem with occlusal and interproximal caries (aka dental infection).

-*Wisdom teeth get more gum disease then other teeth due to heavy usage and inadequate hygiene which leads to significant periodontal bone loss, which effects the wisdom tooth and the adjacent 2nd molar with bone loss around the roots.
+*Wisdom teeth get more gum disease than other teeth due to heavy usage and inadequate hygiene which leads to significant periodontal bone loss, which affects the wisdom tooth and the adjacent 2nd molar with bone loss around the roots.

 * Furthermore, periodontal disease is known to be a factor in cardiovascular disease and possibly diabetes, etc.

 (3) Humans have evolved to have shorter jaws that no longer have space for the wisdom teeth to erupt properly.
-Thus , the wisdom teeth are typically impacted causing pain and infections due to food traps that form around them.
+Thus, wisdom teeth are typically impacted causing pain and infections due to food traps that form around them.

-(5) Even if your wisdom teeth have not started hurting yet, Dr. Ali still recommends having all of them removed preventatively to avoid further problems that could happen later in life.
-However, if you have already felt (i.) pain, (ii.) swelling, (iii.) infection, (iv.) the taste of infectino/pus or (v.) the pressure associated with impacted wisdom teeth then those are all important symptoms that reinforce the importance of having the wisdom teeth removed.
+(5) Even if your wisdom teeth have not started hurting yet, our doctors still recommend having all impacted wisdom teeth removed preventatively to avoid further problems that could happen later in life.
+However, if you have already felt (i.) pain, (ii.) swelling, (iii.) infection, (iv.) the taste of infection/pus, or (v.) the pressure associated with impacted wisdom teeth then those are all important symptoms that reinforce the need to have them removed.